HKMOpen/velocimeter-view/README.md

 forked from https://github.com/glomadrian/velocimeter-view
+and added source code to talk to WSS server

 I am using this speedometer as an android UI so as to demo wss API for vss.